For more information

 We welcome highly motivated students to join our group.
-Our research intersects with several fields of science and engineering including nanophotonics, NEMS, and quantum optics, and offers rich opportunities for graduate researchers to be trained in device physics, fabrication, and testing.
-Incoming or interested students should contact Prof. Fang (email@example.com) with a complete CV, accompanied by a short paragraph highlighting relevant practical experience and coursework.
+Our research intersects with several fields of science and engineering including quantum optics, nanophotonics, and NEMS, and offers rich opportunities for graduate researchers to be trained in device physics, fabrication, and measurements.
+Incoming or interested students should contact Prof. Fang (firstname.lastname@example.org) with a complete CV, accompanied by a short paragraph highlighting relevant practical experience and coursework.

 Undergraduate Research Opportunities

 We welcome undergraduate students interested in photonics to gain research experience in our group.
 Students should have preliminary course study in electromagnetism, photonics, etc.